candytale55/ANKI-VOCABULARY/PT_animals.md

    - **Connotation:** "Bosque" has a more casual and everyday connotation.
 It is often used to describe smaller, local wooded areas where people can go for a walk or enjoy nature.
    - **Example:** A city park with a small forested area might be called "Bosque Municipal."

+The same happens in English:

+**Forest:** A "forest" typically denotes a large, dense area covered with trees, often with a formal or official connotation.
+Forests are expansive natural areas associated with significant ecological and conservation value, such as the Amazon Rainforest or the Black Forest in

+**Woods:** "Woods" refer to smaller, less dense areas covered with trees, often used in a more informal context.
+It commonly describes smaller, local wooded areas or patches of trees, like a neighborhood woods or a nearby forested area.
+"Woods" are usually used for recreational purposes, like hiking or birdwatching, and may be found closer to urban or suburban areas.
+While forests are substantial natural reserves, woods are more intimate, often serving as peaceful retreats within or near communities.